jsiebens/hashi-up/README.md

 **STATUS: Proof Of Concept**

-hashi-up is a lightweight utility to install HashiCorp Consul and/or Nomad on any remote Linux host.
+hashi-up is a lightweight utility to install HashiCorp [Consul](https://www.consul.io/) and [Nomad](https://www.nomadproject.io)  on any remote Linux host.
 All you need is `ssh` access and the binary `hashi-up` to build a Consul and/or Nomad cluster.

 The tool is written in Go and is cross-compiled for Linux, Windows, MacOS and even on Raspberry Pi.

-This project is heavily inspired on the work of [Alex Ellis](https://www.alexellis.io/) who created `k3sup`, a tool to to get from zero to KUBECONFIG with [k3s](https://k3s.io/)
+This project is heavily inspired on the work of [Alex Ellis](https://www.alexellis.io/) who created [k3sup](https://k3sup.dev/), a tool to to get from zero to KUBECONFIG with [k3s](https://k3s.io/)

 ## What's this for?